W0lf-2505/DGC_selenium_init/README.md

 4. Change pagination settings to 10, 20, and 30.
 5. Verify the number of results in the posts table for each pagination setting.

+## Future Implementations

+1. We can extend the script to give out all possible scenarios added to the testcase sheet at - https://docs.google.com/spreadsheets/d/1fv3eHIIIEs3DMxVaM3a4xN0tzayK6PSS3gQVVHPrS8Y/edit#gid=1766581807
+2. We can randomize the scenarios to get different results and check for small issues that are not always put through while manual testing.
+3. Once scaled for the website, the script can be run to check the testcases after every deployment without any new changes to be made.

 ## Usage

 1. Ensure that Python and the required dependencies are installed.